alanvalejo/multilevel-survey/README.md

 ### A critical survey of the multilevel method in complex networks

-This repository will maintain the article's metadata (is coming soon)
+This repository will maintain the article's metadata.
+It is coming soon.

 **References**